Knguyen-dev/cs-notes/JavaScript/React-notes/my-first-react-app/README.md

 *   How to create components

 -   function components: Just javascript functions.
 Make one in "Greeting.jsx", which is a functional component that returns jsx.
 NOTE: React components must be capitalized or they won't work as expected, so here we capitalized the function Greeting() because it's now a react component.
 Then you can literally use it like it's html and insert it in.
+Remember at the core of your components is just markup, so viewing them as special packages of markup makes sense

 # What is JSX